Bridging the Funding Gap for Retail

 Liquid lifeline

 However, banks remain reluctant to lend, whether for purchase, new construction or renovations.
-According to the Fed’s SLOOS, commercial banks in Q2 2024 reported an expectation of further tightening of credit.
+According to the Fed’s SLOOS, commercial banks in the second quarter of 2024 reported an expectation of further tightening of credit.
 The Fed survey findings are similar to those from the Altus Group that 44 percent of respondents to their quarterly survey on alternative lending do not expect incumbent banks to loosen credit over the next six months—even with the possibility of lower interest rates in the latter half of 2024.
 The lending market will shift eventually, and banks will begin lending with greater enthusiasm.
 However, the question is: What can be done in the meantime?

 One option that can meet a variety of needs in the current market is a short-term bridge loan.
-A bridge loan is short term-financing—one to three years with options for extensions—designed to help the borrower get their deal done quickly, in a situation where permanent financing is not economically favorable.
-Debt service is interest-only and the loans are typically nonrecourse making them borrower friendly.
+A bridge loan is short-term financing—one to three years with options for extensions—designed to help the borrower get their deal done quickly, in a situation where permanent financing is not economically favorable.
+Debt service is interest-only and the loans are typically nonrecourse making them borrower-friendly.

 If the desired transaction has an expected path to refinancing in a better rate environment or a sale, buying time with a bridge loan makes sense.
 As a leader in bridge loans for the commercial real estate market, iBorrow looks to help well-positioned borrowers get deals done.
 In the case of retail properties, the fundamentals of the current leasing environment suggest that there are assets with positive cash flow, where debt service and operating expenses can be satisfied, creating the perfect opportunity for such loans.